-Adoption of hybrid methodologies increased from 20% in 2020 to 31.5% in 2023.
+Adoption of hybrid methodologies increased from 20% in 2020 to 31.5% in 2023, according to the Project Management Institute’s The Future of Project Work: Pulse of the Profession 2024.

 While we’re seeing agile methodologies grow in popularity, the more traditional waterfall project management methodology hasn’t fallen by the wayside just yet—even though agile yields a 64% success rate, compared to waterfall’s 49% success rate, according to research.